Missing Value (notes for myself)

 Introduction

 This part explains the detailed steps of calculating Little’s test statistic to check for the Missing Completely at Random (MCAR) assumption, as described in the provided example.
-The test is based on comparing the means of observed and missing data patterns, with the computation of the test statistic TLT_L and its interpretation.
+The test is based on comparing the means of observed and missing data patterns, with the computation of the test statistic $T_L$ and its interpretation.

 Step 1: Define the Grand Means and Covariance Matrix

-From the given example, the maximum likelihood estimates of the grand means μ\mu and the variance-covariance matrix Σ\Sigma are as follows:
+From the given example, the maximum likelihood estimates of the grand means $\mu$ and the variance-covariance matrix $\Sigma$ are as follows:

-μ^=[20.3114.29],Σ^=[27.2713.8013.8036.15] \hat{\mu} = \begin{bmatrix} 20.31 \\ 14.29 \end{bmatrix}, \quad \hat{\Sigma} = \begin{bmatrix} 27.27 & -13.80 \\ -13.80 & 36.15 \end{bmatrix}
+$$ \hat{\mu} = \begin{bmatrix} 20.31 \\ 14.29 \end{bmatrix}, \quad \hat{\Sigma} = \begin{bmatrix} 27.27 & -13.80 \\ -13.80 & 36.15 \end{bmatrix} $$

 • -13.80 is the covariance between the first and second variables.
 This tells us how the two variables vary together.
 A negative value indicates that as one variable increases, the other tends to decrease.